 We spend a lot of our time at Movement Matters in communication with you, our peers and communities of change makers.
 In order to make some of that communication more regular (and more manageable), we launched our Movement Matters Bulletin this past Spring of 2022!

-This quarterly online newsletter combines learned lessons from the field, as well as a summary of our most interesting projects.
+This biannual online newsletter combines learned lessons from the field, as well as a summary of our most interesting projects.
 With it, we hope to continue providing successful strategies and tools for cultural organizing, campaign development, base building, popular education, organizational development, coalition building, and innovative systems that can create more successful, sustainable, and scalable movement work.

 Stay updated on our upcoming Organizing Institute, Advanced Trainings, Learning and Action Circles, and Participatory Action Research projects.
 Check out opportunities for technical assistance.
 Learn more about the integration of somatic-based practices as well as expressive arts, theater, dance/movement, and rhythm into the member development process.
 And get some insights into the teachers, courses, projects, music, readings, and more that are inspiring our team.
 Sign-up below!